Dumbo the Flying Elephant

-Dumbo the Flying Elephant is an aerial carousel-style ride located in Fantasyland at six Disney parks around the world.
-It is based on the 1941 film, Dumbo.
+Dumbo the Flying Elephant is an aerial carousel-style ride located in Fantasyland at six Disney theme parks around the world.
+It is based on Disney's 1941 animated feature film, Dumbo.
 The original attraction opened at Disneyland on August 16, 1955.
-The four other versions of the attraction were opening-day attractions at their respective parks.
+The five other versions of the attraction were opening-day attractions at their respective parks.
 It is the only attraction that can be found at all six Disney castle parks worldwide.

 One elephant from the ride is in the collection of the Smithsonian National Museum of American History in Washington, D.C., donated in 2005, on the occasion of Disneyland's 50th anniversary.

 Attraction

 Based on the character from the 1941 animated feature, the 16 ride vehicles each resemble Dumbo, and are mounted on articulated armatures connected to a rotating hub.
 The passengers ride in the "Dumbos" and can maneuver them up and down with a joystick that operates a hydraulic ram.
 The ride itself rotates counterclockwise at a constant rate.

 A figure of Timothy Q. Mouse, currently voiced by Chris Edgerly, rides atop the central hub.
-Originally at Disneyland and Magic Kingdom, the figure held a training whip and stood on a disco ball.
-With the exception of Tokyo Disneyland, he currently stands on a hot air balloon and holds the "magic feather".
+Originally at Magic Kingdom, the figure held a training whip and stood on a disco ball.
+With the exception of Disneyland and Tokyo Disneyland, he currently stands on a hot air balloon and holds the "magic feather".
 Starting in 2012, Magic Kingdom's Timothy currently spins with his magic feather on top of the attraction's marquee.

 Each of the parks, with the exception of Disneyland Paris, has an extra Dumbo vehicle located outside of the attraction to be used by guests for better photo opportunities.
 Tokyo Disneyland's photo spot differs from its three counterparts; the character is shown in his regular outfit from the original film, with a pink saddle blanket and Timothy Mouse in his hat.

-All of the Dumbos, with the exception of the newer Dumbo in Walt Disney World (which was added with the New Fantasyland expansion), spin counterclockwise.
-The newer Dumbo in Walt Disney World spins clockwise.
+All of the Dumbo attractions spin counterclockwise.
+An additional aerial carousel was added with the relocation of Magic Kingdom's Dumbo attraction to the New Fantasyland, where one spins counterclockwise while the other one spins clockwise, the first and only Dumbo attraction to feature two carousels.